 Food is coming in at 6.5 lbs but I’m bringing so much extra stuff I have no idea where this will shake out to when I have a better grasp of what I need to bring.
 I average 2 lbs a day to 2.5 lbs on a thru hike normally, so should move to 1.5 lbs ish from there easily once I have things worked out.
 Weight isn’t the real motivation though, energy / performance is and so far on small test hikes my expectations have been blown away.
 Wake up and spend the day climbing mountains fasted from the day prior?
 I could have never done that previously.

 Food: Bringing meat / cheese / butter fat bombs, nut butter (50% almond butter and 50% butter), protein powder, salmon jerky, cream cheese, almonds and macadamias, butter, coffee, coconut oil for butter coffee and one dark chocolate bar.

-Supplementing: Potassium, sodium and magnesium with ketorade and pill supplement.
+Daily Supplementation of Electrolytes (critical on Keto): Potassium and sodium in a drink mix aka ketorade and magnesium glycinate in pill form.
 Am erring heavily on the side of caution by bringing a lot more than I think I will need.
 These are important on a keto diet as lethargy and headaches can occur without supplementation.

 What Could Go Wrong?

 Since this is new territory for me, my major concerns are how my body will react day after day.
 Will I burn out on the food, lose my appetite, have massive diarrhea, feel like total shit, bonk because no appetite?
 How can this go really wrong when I’m days away from civilization?

 Another concern has been food prep on trail and not ending up with butter / grease everywhere as it spreads quickly and I have a beard.
 I’m also approaching food prep from the standpoint of a thru hiker where you buy food and have to prep in a parking lot and don’t have a kitchen to work in, so no luxury meals or recipes.